The SEO Copywriting Checklist

 What Is SEO Copywriting?

-SEO for copywriting is about helping content be found by searchers by providing the search engines with clarity on what content is about.
+SEO copywriting creates content that can be found by searchers.
+It involves providing the search engines with clarity on what content is about.

 It’s worth saying that optimizing your content for a search engine is a layer in making the best content for your reader.
 Make sure the content can stand on its own, and that it would be something your readers want to take the time to read and share.

-You want to keep your visitor in mind.
+You want to write with the visitor in mind.
 Use language naturally.
 Make your content engaging.

 SEO is part of promoting and positioning your content.
 A lot of people have a lot of ideas on how to best optimize web content.
 And that’s OK, because there are many approaches that work.
 Methodologies aren’t set in stone, but for many, tried and true practices developed over the years have created lists like the one shared here with you.